sowla/grid_stability_app/README.md

 ![streamlit app screenshot](img/app.png)

-This repo contains the source code.
+This repo contains the source code as well as the associated tests and github actions.

 </br>